vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 improvements.

+## Preparing files to commit, the easy way

+I rarely run the command `git add FILENAME`.

+I usually use short aliases to either `git add --update` or `git add --all`.

-## Add only files that were edited, ignore new ones
+### Add only files that were edited, ignore new ones

 When you want to commit all files that you have edited, ignoring any new files that may now be inside the repo